To see an alphabetical list of all our resources click here

 The Advocacy Supports Unit of the Developmental Disabilities Administration

 Their mission is to provide supports to people in DDA Services to understand and navigate the DDA system, receive services and choose a meaningful life for oneself.
-The Advocacy Supports Team will be delivering supports in a professional and thoughtful manner, at the control of the person requesting assistance.
+The Advocacy Supports Team deliver supports in a professional and thoughtful manner, at the control of the person requesting assistance.